robavelii/telegram-googlesheets-datacollector/readme.md

 1. Go to **APIs & Services > Credentials**.
 2. Click **Create Credentials** > **Service Account**.
-3. Set up the service account with the role **Editor**.
+3. Set up the service account with the role **Editor** or **Owner**.
-4. Download the JSON key file and save it as `google_credentials.json` in the project root.
+4. Download the JSON key file and save it as `google_credentials.json` in the project root under api-key directory.

 #### c.
 Share the Google Sheet